 known as a payment determination hearings.

-office, bring it to the magistrate office filled out on your court date (if
+3. Bring it to the magistrate office for your court date; OR

 mail it to us.